coelhotv/ai-agent-squad/README.md

 *   **Phase 3: The First Specialist - (COMPLETED)**

-    *   Added the Research agent that calls DuckDuckGo, summarizes findings, and stores them in both LangGraph state and `tasks.db`.
+    *   Added the Research agent that calls Perplexity (`sonar-pro`) for structured summaries (summary, opportunities, risks, references) and automatically falls back to DuckDuckGo when needed.
-    *   Updated the HITL UI to display research summaries before approval and surfaced the same data on the `/tasks_dashboard`.
+    *   Persist research results in both LangGraph state and `tasks.db`, then surface them in the HITL UI and `/tasks_dashboard` for approval context.

-*   **Phase 4: The Design Sprint**
+*   **Phase 4: The Design Sprint - (IN PROGRESS)**

-    *   Adding "Product" (specs) and "UX/Designer" (Mermaid, HTML) agents.
+    *   Added the Product agent that creates the PRD and initial user stories with two HITL checkpoints before handing off to UX.
+    *   Next up: add the UX/Designer agent (Mermaid user flow + HTML/Tailwind wireframes).